Hybee22/werewolf-game/README.md

 ### Night Phase Events

 - `werewolfTurn`: Sent to werewolves when it's their turn to choose a victim.

   - Payload: `{ description: string }`

 - `seerTurn`: Sent to the seer when it's their turn to choose a player to investigate.

   - Payload: `{ description: string }`

 - `doctorTurn`: Sent to the doctor when it's their turn to choose a player to protect.

   - Payload: `{ description: string }`

 - `seerResult`: Sent to the seer with the result of their investigation.

   - Payload: `{ targetId: string, role: string }`

+- `bodyguardTurn`: Sent to the bodyguard when it's their turn to choose a player to protect.

+- `witchTurn`: Sent to the witch when it's their turn.

 ### Day Phase Events

 - `playerKilled`: Emitted when a player is killed during the night.

   - Payload: `{ playerId: string }`

 - `playerEliminated`: Emitted when a player is eliminated by voting.